neuron4/daniellerch.github.io/_posts/2000-01-01-image_steganography_spatial.md

 Proc. of the ACM Workshop on Multimedia and Security, Ottawa, Canada, October 5, 2001, pp. 27-30.

 [2].
 Detection of LSB steganography via sample pair analysis.
 S. Dumitrescu, X. Wu and Z. Wang.
 IEEE Transactions on Signal Processing, 51 (7), 1995-2007.

+[3].
+Attacks on Steganographic Systems.
+A. Westfeld and A. Pfitzmann.
+Lecture Notes in Computer Science, vol.1768, Springer-Verlag, Berlin, 2000, pp. 61−75.

 ### xxx